aemann01/diet_calculus/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4265311.svg)](https://doi.org/10.5281/zenodo.4265311)

 This repository describes the analysis performed in the paper Mann _et al._ 2020.
-Do I have something in my teeth?
-The trouble with genetic analyses of diet from archaeological dental calculus (*In press*)
+[Do I have something in my teeth?
+The trouble with genetic analyses of diet from archaeological dental calculus.
+Quaternary International](https://www.sciencedirect.com/science/article/pii/S1040618220307746)

 ## Setup